jcorioland/a2a-maf-workflow/infra/README.md

 - 1x User-assigned Managed Identity used by both apps
 - RBAC: the managed identity gets `AcrPull` on the ACR so Container Apps can pull images

+This configuration also enables **Azure Container Apps Authentication (Easy Auth)** using **Microsoft Entra ID** for both apps.

+Note: `/.auth/*` endpoints are provided by the platform.
+The `/healthz` path is excluded from auth so existing health checks keep working.

 No Application Insights / Foundry resources are created here.
 The apps rely on existing resources via environment variables.

 ## Prereqs